hyosung11/Launch-School/Courses/journal.md

 13:07 Note to self to practice "Alphabet Score" and "Common Chars" problems a few more times.

 14:48 Keep practicing.
 I think some of the medium problems in my medium directory are not that difficult.
 Maybe it's because I understand them now.
 It's almost time to get the kids.

+17:42 Also need to do `Count Matching Indices` again and again.

+* [ ] Alphabet Score
+* [ ] Common Chars
+* [ ] Count Matching Indices

+19:49 Out of the 9 medium problems I did today 3/9 were difficult.
+I need more practice.